dshorthouse/bloodhound/README.md

       '
       $ curl -X POST "localhost:9200/bloodhound/_open"

-If ElasticSearch throws an error on the above, you may need to execute the following:
+If Elasticsearch throws an error on the above, you may need to execute the following:

       $ curl -X PUT "localhost:9200/_settings" -H 'Content-Type: application/json' -d '
       {